Sharma-Pranav/forecast-sandbox-lite/docs/Technical_brief.md

 Forecast Sandbox v1.0 is not a model shootout.

-It is a **decision pipeline** engineered to identify forecasting methods that produce a **stable, low-noise signal**, because stability—not marginal accuracy—determines operational reliability in fresh retail.
+It is a **decision pipeline** engineered to identify forecasting methods that produce a **stable, low-noise signal when matched to demand structure**, because stability—not marginal accuracy—determines operational reliability in fresh retail.

-By anchoring on smoothing models (Theta/SES/Holt) and augmenting with Croston and Chronos2 where needed, the resulting forecast becomes not only accurate but **operationally trustworthy**.
+By anchoring on smoothing models (Theta/SES/Holt), augmenting with Croston for intermittency, and using Chronos2 when structure is uncertain, the resulting forecast becomes not only accurate but **operationally trustworthy**.

 **This stability is what reduces waste, improves store ordering, and increases execution confidence.**

 ---